konova-mm/Python_For_Network_Engineer/Day3-Control_Structures.md

 s = [1, 2, 3, 4]
 result = True if len(s) > 5 else False
 ```

-** Note **: Python Tutor Website can visualize code execution and allows you to see what happens at every stage of code execution,<https://pythontutor.com/python-compiler.html#mode=edit>
+Note: Python Tutor Website can visualize code execution and allows you to see what happens at every stage of code execution. https://pythontutor.com/python-compiler.html#mode=edit

 -----
 ### for